alexadmin/it_overview/README.md

 # Log server

-Graylog is best choise.
+Graylog is best choice.
 Was founded in 2009.
 - LDAP auth with group mapping
 - all transports